The Becoming (album)

-The Becoming was the debut studio album from contemporary Christian musician Jenny Simmons, which was produced by Paul Moak, and released on February 5, 2013 by Fair Trade Services.
+The Becoming is the debut studio album from contemporary Christian musician Jenny Simmons, which was produced by Paul Moak, and released on February 5, 2013 by Fair Trade Services.
 The album has seen commercial charting successes, as well as positive critical reception from music critics.

 Music and lyrics

 At Worship Leader, Greg Wallace stated that "Simmons charts an individualistic course, infusing her music with a real sense of what it’s like for her to live her day-to-day life.
 In fact, much of the lyrical material here looks like it could have been taken directly from her daily journal."
 Tony Cummings of Cross Rhythms said that "she shows that she is an exceptional vocal talent with a style which one critic suggested was pitched somewhere between Norah Jones and Taylor Swift."
 At New Release Tuesday, Dawn Teresa wrote that "The writing is solid and the performances commanding.
 The result is an honest, deeply personal chronicle of her journey marked by a vulnerability and authenticity that is sure to capture listeners' ears and hearts."
 Jono Davies at Louder Than the Music told that "lyrically she always looks at the positive side of life."

 Jonathan Andre at Indie Vision Music told that the album was "With each of Jenny’s songs giving us a great reminder of moving from fear into comfort, worry into assurance and uncertainty into hope; Jenny has delivered an album full of remedies, struggles and encouragements, each with the primary message of running to the Father as we enter seasons of renewal and restoration."
 At Jesus Freak Hideout, Mark Rice wrote that for "those that are tired of cheery (if not sometimes cheesy) lyrics with glossy production that fits right into the mold of Christian Pop/AC heard oh-so-frequently on the radio, would do well to stay away from The Becoming."
 The Phantom Tollbooth's Michael Dalton stated that this album "chronicles the difficult journey toward wholeness and freedom", and that "These songs deal with the 'in-between,' where questions play a role in finding truth".
 Joshua Andre of Christian Music Zine told that this album has "10 honest works of art based on her personal experiences, with plenty of heart and emotion".